EndlessMike78/Resume/README.md

 # Resume
-Acollection of projects to show off my coding.
+A collection of projects to show off my coding.